PetSafe Busy Buddy Tug-A-Jug Treat Dispenser · โ˜… 4.4 Top Pick Treat Dispenser Check price on Amazon →

 Use caseSlow feeder, mental enrichment, tug

-Should you buy the PetSafe Busy Buddy Tug-A-Jug Treat Dispenser?
+PetSafe Busy Buddy Tug-A-Jug Treat Dispenser FAQs

-Is the Tug-A-Jug worth $14 in 2026?+
+Is the Tug-A-Jug worth the price in 2026?

 For owners with fast eaters or dogs that need mental enrichment, yes.
 The slow-feeder effect alone makes the jug useful at meal times, and the tug rope adds a play reward that single-purpose treat dispensers do not offer.
 For dogs that already eat at a healthy pace and do not need enrichment, simpler treat puzzles or chew toys may be a better fit.

-Will my dog destroy this in a day?+
+Will my dog destroy this in a day?

 Light and moderate chewers do not destroy the Tug-A-Jug quickly.
 The plastic body is rated for moderate chewers and is dishwasher safe, but it is not chew-proof.
 Power chewers can crack the plastic body, and PetSafe is direct that the toy is for supervised play.
 The rope handle frays over time and is the most likely first failure point.

-How do I clean it?+
+How do I clean it?

 PetSafe rates the plastic body as top-rack dishwasher safe.
 Disassemble the toy by removing the rope handle and any internal cone before washing.
 Hand washing the rope handle and air drying preserves it longer than machine washing, which can cause the cotton to fray faster.

-What size kibble works best?+
+What size kibble works best?

 Standard dry kibble in the medium size range works well.
 Very small kibble dispenses too quickly and does not provide the slow-feeder effect; very large kibble can jam the opening.
 Most adult dog kibble in the 8 to 12 mm size range dispenses cleanly.
 Wet food, paste, and very small treats are not appropriate for this dispenser.

-Does the difficulty really adjust?+
+Does the difficulty really adjust?

 PetSafe's Tug-A-Jug variant with the adjustable internal cone lets owners tune how easily kibble dispenses by adjusting the cone position.
 New users can start with the easier setting and increase difficulty as the dog masters the toy.
 Not all variants of the Tug-A-Jug have this feature; check the product variant before buying.

-๐Ÿ“… Update log
+Update log